 - Remote sensing of water resources in developing countries [MSc or PhD];

-- Use of social media for citizen science applications of snow accumulation [MSc].
+- Use of social media for citizen science applications of snow accumulation [MSc or PhD]

-Fully funded opportunities are available for students who are Canadian citizens or Canadian Permanent Residents.
-For international students there might be opportunites but these are more competitive and are contingent on funding.
-Please contact me if you would like to find out more.
+Fully funded opportunities are available for students who are Canadian citizens, Canadian Permanent Residents or International Students.
+Partially funded opportunites applicable for Canadian Citizens, Canadian Permanent Residents or International students with external competitive scholarship funding.
+Please contact me if you would like to find out more